JacobBumgarner/VesselVio/Build.md

 ```

 4. Create a new virtual environment called 'VV' (or whatever name you prefer), and activate this environment.
+   - Create the environment by pasting the following command into your terminal.
+Replace 'VV' if you prefer a different name.
 ```markdown
 pyenv virtualenv 3.8.8 VV
 ```